Add a datacenter to a cluster using a designated datacenter as a data source

 Procedure

-1. In existing datacenters, if the SimpleStrategy replication strategy is in use, change it to the NetworkTopologyStrategy replication strategy.
+1. If your existing datacenters use the SimpleStrategy replication strategy, change it to the NetworkTopologyStrategy replication strategy:

 2. Use DESCRIBE SCHEMA to check the replication strategy of keyspaces in the cluster.
 Ensure that any existing keyspaces use the NetworkTopologyStrategy replication strategy.